Thousands of drinkers each year decide to detox in January, and many realise just how much they like or need the occasional alcoholic drink.

-Will Snelling, a 29-year-old information analyst from Bristol, completed his personal challenge not to drink alcohol last January and is hoping to do the same this year.
+Will Snelling, a 29-year-old information analyst from Bristol, completed his personal challenge and is hoping to do the same next year.

 He said: "I thought it was going to be a nightmare and the first week was difficult, but the longer I did the challenge, the easier it was.